Inference on Counterfactual Distributions: Introduction

-In this paper we develop procedures to perform inference in regression models about how these counterfactual policy interventions affect the entire marginal distribution of $Y$.
-The main assumption is that either the policy does not alter the conditional distribution of $Y$ given $X$ and only alters the marginal distribution of $X$, or that the policy does not alter the marginal distribution of $X$ and only alters the conditional distribution of $Y$ given $X$.
-Starting from estimates of the conditional distribution or quantile functions of the outcome given covariates, we obtain uniformly consistent estimates for functionals of the marginal distribution function of the outcome before and after the intervention.
-Examples of these functionals include distribution functions, quantile functions, quantile policy effects, distribution policy effects, means, variances, and Lorenz curves.
-We then construct confidence sets around these estimates that take into account the sampling variation coming from the estimation of the conditional model.
-These confidence sets are uniform in the sense that they cover the entire functional of interest with pre-specified probability.
-Our analysis specifically targets and covers the principal approaches to estimating conditional distribution models most often used in empirical work, including classical, quantile, duration, and distribution regressions.
-Moreover, our approach can be used to analyze the effect of both simple interventions consisting of unitary changes in the values of a given covariate as well as more elaborate policies consisting of general changes in the covariate distribution or in the conditional distribution of the outcome given covariates.
-Moreover, the counterfactual distribution of $X$ and conditional distribution of $Y$ given $X$ can correspond to known transformations of these distributions or to the distributions in a different subpopulation or group.
-This array of alternatives allows us to answer a wide variety of policy questions such as the ones mentioned in the first paragraph.
+The main objective and contribution of this paper is to provide estimation and inference procedures for the entire marginal counterfactual distribution of $Y$ and its functionals based on regression methods.
+Starting from regression estimators of the conditional distribution of the outcome given covariates and nonparametric estimators of the covariate distribution, we obtain uniformly consistent and asymptotically Gaussian estimators for functionals of the status quo and counterfactual marginal distributions of the outcome.
+Examples of these functionals include distribution functions, quantile functions, quantile effects, distribution effects, Lorenz curves, and Gini coefficients.
+We then construct confidence sets that take into account the sampling variation coming from the estimation of the conditional and covariate distributions.
+These confidence sets are uniform in the sense that they cover the entire functional with pre-specified probability and can be used to test functional hypotheses such as no-effect, positive effect, or stochastic dominance.

+Our analysis specifically targets and covers the regression methods for estimating conditional distributions most commonly used in empirical work, including classical, quantile, duration/transformation, and distribution regressions.
+We consider simple counterfactual scenarios consisting of marginal changes in the values of a given covariate, as well as more elaborate counterfactual scenarios consisting of general changes in the covariate distribution or in the conditional distribution of the outcome given covariates.
+For example, the changes in the covariate and conditional distributions can correspond to known transformations of these distributions in a population or to the distributions in different populations.
+This array of alternatives allows us to answer a wide variety of counterfactual questions such as the ones mentioned above.